luolingchun/flask-openapi3/docs/Example.md

     security=security
 )
 def get_book(path: BookPath):
-    """Get book
+    """Get a book
-    Get some book by id, like:
+    to get some book by id, like:
     http://localhost:5000/book/3
     """
     if path.bid == 4: